-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 The Canadian dollar remained range bound near the mid 78-cent (U.S.) level in early going, showing little conviction for moves higher or lower overnight.
 The day range on the loonie so far is 78.42 cents to 78.66 cents.
 As has been the case through much of the week, little domestic economic news is on tap to offer direction.
 The next significant report for the loonie comes Thursday with the release of September factory sales.
 Analysts are forecasting a decline of 1 per cent for the month.
 Ahead of that, Deputy Bank of Canada Governor Carolyn Wilkins is scheduled to speak in New York on Wednesday evening.
 The topic is monetary policy under uncertainty.

+"Wilkins is likely to echo recent comments from Gov. Poloz and maintain a cautiously hawkish bias to tightening while reaffirming her confidence in the BoC's model of inflation," Scotiabank's Shaun Osborne and Eric Theoret said in the bank's morning FX strategy note.
+"Near-term CAD risk lies with the U.S. CPI release and its impact on the broader market tone, Fed expectations, and spreads."

 In other currencies, the U.S. dollar index, which weighs the greenback against a basket of world currencies, was lower for the second consecutive session.
-Inflation figures for October are due before the bell and could offer some direction for the greenback.
-Analysts are expecting to see a modest rise in price pressures for the month.
+The greenback showed little immediate reaction to new figures showing that inflation edged up 0.1 per cent last month after spiking 0.5 per cent in September.
+The annual rate of inflation was 2 per cent, down from 2.2 per cent.

 The euro, meanwhile, jumped against the U.S. dollar, breaching $1.18 (U.S.) for the first time in three weeks.